Darrall Imhoff: New York Knicks

 Disappointed, he was the backup center by season's end.
 He was the starter in a March 1962 game when Philadelphia Warriors center Wilt Chamberlain set an NBA record scoring 100 points in a game.
+Although sometimes identified as the player who let Chamberlain score 100 points, because of foul trouble Imhoff only played 20 minutes in that game, and the majority of Chamberlain's points came when Imhoff was on the bench.
+Chamberlain himself considered that singling out Imhoff was unfair, as Imhoff played Chamberlain as well as anyone else, and Chamberlain's scoring increased when Imhoff was out of the game.

 After the season, Imhoff was traded to the Detroit Pistons for their All-Star guard Gene Shue.

 Detroit Pistons

 Imhoff's lack of shooting skills at the NBA level had been exposed, but he never quit working to improve.
 He began to see more minutes with the Pistons until he was dealt to the Los Angeles Lakers in 1964.